-Red Eléctrica introduced an electronic voting system in 2005.
-It was one of the pioneering companies to use the system, which allows shareholders to exercise their voting rights electronically via the Company website, www.ree.es.
+RED ELÉCTRICA introduced an electronic voting system in 2005.
+It was one of the pioneers of this system, which allows shareholders to exercise their voting rights electronically via the Company website, www.ree.es.

-Following the ongoing policy of providing shareholders with advanced telematic means of exercising their rights, the Board meeting held on March 26, 2009 approved the rules regarding voting and proxies by remote means and the exercise of the right to information by electronic means for the 2008 Annual Shareholders' Meeting.
-The procedure was a success once again: 379 shareholders holding 133,711 shares voted and/or delegated their vote electronically, more than doubling the 64,670 votes cast and/or delegated electronically at the 2007 Shareholders' Meeting.
-In addition, Shareholders' Meetings and the principal presentations on the Company are followed via live webcast and simultaneously translated into English.
+In line with the ongoing policy of providing shareholders with advanced telematic means of exercising their rights, the Board meeting held on April 14, 2010 approved the rules regarding voting and proxies by remote means and the exercise of the right to information by electronic means for the 2009 Annual Shareholders' Meeting.
+The procedure was a success once again: 695 shareholders holding 198,562 shares voted and/or delegated their vote electronically.
+This means that 14% of the 4,829 shareholders present at the Shareholders' Meeting, in person or by proxy, took part in the meeting by telematic means, almost doubling the 379 shareholders holding 133,711 shares who voted and/or delegated their vote electronically at the 2009 Shareholders' Meeting.

+In addition, Shareholders' Meetings and the principal presentations on the Company are broadcast via live webcast and can be followed simultaneously in English.